I said to Meghan: 'Why don't you just jack it all in?' I didn't expect an answer

 "Why don't you just jack it all in?"
 I said to Meghan, after she had told me about the unexpected issues she had experienced in her new position: the loneliness; the sudden muting of her voice; the giving up of everything she knew for love, only to be, as she saw it, hounded and pilloried.

-Okay, the delivery may not have been perfect, but constitutionally the decision barely makes any difference to the firm at all, given that Prince Harry is currently sixth in line to the throne.
-What's more, it is entirely in keeping with his father's intentions to have a slimmed down version of the monarchy that is more Swedish in style.
+Okay, the delivery may not have been perfect, but constitutionally the decision barely makes any difference to the firm at all, given Prince Harry is currently sixth in line to the throne.
+What's more, it is entirely in keeping with his father's intentions to have a slimmed-down version of the monarchy that is more Swedish in style.

 While some have chosen to interpret the news as the couple wanting to enjoy a lavish lifestyle without any of the scrutiny, a more accurate reading of the situation is that they want to be able to express their views and pursue their campaigning passions without coming under constant fire for doing so.